luizfelipedasilva678/quiz-api/README.md

 ## Documentation

-You can find the documention the the follow endpoint: `/v1/doc` (OpenApi) or `/v1/doc/ui` (SwaggerUI)
+You can find the documention in the follow endpoints: `/v1/doc` (OpenApi) or `/v1/doc/ui` (SwaggerUI)